1gnition/OS132/assignment1/README.md

 - Added the PATH environment variable
-- Add a function `wait2(int *wtime, int *rtime)` which does the same thing as the original UNIX `wait' system call, but stores the waiting time and the running time of the child process waited upon.
+- Add a function `wait2(int *wtime, int *rtime)` which does the same thing as the original UNIX `wait` system call, but stores the waiting time and the running time of the child process waited upon.
 - Added three additional scheduling policied to the